 Selfors said she had been thinking the West Sound needed a book festival, even before she bought Liberty Bay Books in 2020.
 “I felt this was the year to do it—and they (Bainbridge organizers) were thinking the same thing.”

-To allow adequate time for each event, the Bainbridge Book Festival will be October 4 and 5, while the Poulsbo Kids Book Festival will run November 15 and 16.
+To allow adequate time for each event, the Bainbridge Book Festival will be October 4 and 5, while the Poulsbo Kids Book Festival will run November 15 (school visits) and 16 (community festival).

 The Bainbridge event will launch with a ticketed keynote speaker, and food and drinks at the Stan Pocock Rowing Center in Winslow.
 The next day, festival goers can enjoy free sessions with 25 or so authors, including book signings, panel discussions and author readings, all split between the rowing center and the Bainbridge Island Senior/Community Center; both sites are within walking distance of the ferry terminal.